-The success of the local development plan will depend on getting a wide range of stakeholders involved in the process.
-A wide range of people and organisations have an interest in the future development of the area, and the plan will have an impact on everyone who lives and works here.
-It is important that they are given the opportunity to provide an input to plan preparation and to express their views on the draft proposals.
+The success of the local development plan depends on getting a wide range of stakeholders involved in the process.
+Many different people and organisations have an interest in the future development of the area, and the plan will have an impact on everyone who lives and works here.
+It is important that they are given the opportunity to provide an input to plan preparation. and to express their views on the draft policies and proposals.